percona/portal-doc/docs/advisors/checks/mongodb-xfs.md

 # MongoDB XFS Filesystem type

 ## Description
-This check returns a warning if DBPATH is not using the XFS filesystem type.
+This check warns if DBPATH is not using the XFS filesystem type.

 ## Resolution